Eggless Coconut Sheet Cake

 What if I don't have coconut oil?

 Coconut oil lends flavor to this cake, so it is ideal.
 But, if you don't have it, you can use olive oil, avocado oil, or canola oil in its place.
-If you do this, you. may want to add 1 teaspoon of coconut extract to the cake as well if you want it to have coconut flavor.
+If you do this, you. may want to add 1 teaspoon of coconut extract to the cake batter as well if you want it to have coconut flavor.

-How should I store this?
+How should I store sheet cake?

 This cake needs to be stored in an airtight container to stay soft.
 Store extra slices in a tupperware or under a cake dome to keep it fresh.